yuvalmGS/gigaspaces-wiki-jekyll/xap100/interactive-api-guide.markdown

 layout: post100
 title:  Interactive API Guide
 categories: XAP100
-weight: 100
+weight: 800
-parent: tutorials.html
+parent: cook-books.html
 ---

 {%summary%}{%endsummary%}

-This guide provices setup instructions for the XAP Interactive Tutorial and some code snippets for the Interactive Shell usage.
+This guide provides setup instructions for the XAP Interactive Tutorial and some code snippets for the Interactive Shell usage.

 The tutorial include an interactive shell that will allow you to execute the various XAP API for writing and reading data as well as open a groovy shell to write your own code and experience the full XAP API.

-# Download and Install XAP

-Getting XAP is simple: download it from the [Current Releases](http://www.gigaspaces.com/LatestProductVersion) page.
+# Installation

-{%vbar title=Download and Install XAP %}
+{%vbar title=Download and Install%}
-- Download and unzip the latest XAP release from the [downloads page](http://www.gigaspaces.com/xap-download)
+- Download and unzip the latest XAP release [{%download%}](http://www.gigaspaces.com/xap-download)
-- Unzip the distribution into a working directory; GS_HOME
+- Unzip the distribution into a working directory;
-- For this guide we will use `/home/user/xap-distribution` and `C:\xap-distribution` for Linux and Windows users respectively.
+- Set the environment variable `GS_HOME` to `/home/user/xap-distribution` and `C:\xap-distribution` for Linux and Windows respectively.
 - Set the JAVA_HOME environment variable to point to the JDK root directory
-{%endvbar%}

-# Download and Run XAP Interactive Tutorial

-The project is hosted on Github, download the [latest compatible version](https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases)
+The Interactive Tutorial is hosted on Github,

-{%vbar title=Download and Install XAP %}
-- Download the latest compatible version from [https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases](https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases)
+- Download the latest compatible version [{%download%}](https://github.com/Gigaspaces/XAP-Interactive-Tutorial/releases)
 - Unzip it to your favorite directory.
 For this guide we will use /home/user/xap-tutorial and C:\xap-tutorial for Linux and Windows users respectively.
 {%endvbar%}

-# Starting a Service Grid
+# Starting the Service Grid

 A Data Grid requires a [Service Grid](/product_overview/service-grid.html) to host it.
 A service grid is composed of one or more machines (service grid nodes) running a [Service Grid Agent](/product_overview/service-grid.html#gsa) (or `GSA`), and provides a framework to deploy and monitor applications on those machines, in our case the Data Grid.